-- Accommodation services such as furnishings, maintenance of buildings and grounds, meals, basic toiletries and social activities in the home. - Personal care assistance such as bathing, eating, help with taking medications and carrying out health treatments. - Care and services according to your care needs, including: - > special bedding materials - mobility goods such as walking frames and wheelchairs (excludes motorised wheelchairs and custom made aids) - > incontinence aids - > nursing services - > medication management - therapy services such as speech therapy, podiatry (foot care) and physiotherapy.
+- Accommodation services such as furnishings, meals, basic toiletries and social activities in the home. - Personal care assistance such as bathing, eating, help with taking medications and carrying out health treatments. - Care and services according to your care needs, including: - special bedding materials - mobility goods such as walking frames and wheelchairs (excludes motorised wheelchairs and custom made aids) - incontinence aids - nursing services - medication management - therapy services such as speech therapy, podiatry (foot care) and physiotherapy.